vbotka/ansible-linux-postinstall/README.md

 * Optionally enable *lp_flavors_enable: true*.
 This will slowdown the playbook
 * Optionally put customized OS specific variables into the *vars* directory
 * See *tasks/vars.yml* for the naming conventions and precedence
-* Os specific variables will overwrite variables in *var/main.yml*
+* OS specific variables will overwrite variables in *var/main.yml*

 3. Create the inventory